snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 Given this, it was an omission that the `schema` subcommand does not generate `minLength` and `maxLength` properties.
 In this version we have fixed this, and all strings in JSON Schemas now have these properties.

-** Be aware that it can produce too strict JSON Schema if you process very small set of instances.** For this case we provide `--no-length` option:
+**Be aware that this can produce excessively strict JSON Schemas if you process very small set of instances.** For this case we provide `--no-length` option:

 {% highlight bash %}
 $ ./schema-guru-0.4.0 schema --no-length /path/to/few-instances
 {% endhighlight %}

-No `minLength` nor `maxLength` will appear in the resulting JSON Schema.
+With this setting, no `minLength` nor `maxLength` will appear in the resulting JSON Schema.

 <h2 id="edge-cases">6.
 Edge cases in DDL generation</h2>

-It can sometimes be a challenge to precisely map very powerful and dynamic set of rules of JSON Schema to static DDL.
+It can be challenging to precisely map the very powerful and dynamic set of JSON Schema rules to static database table DDL.
+With each release we aim to track down and solve the edge cases we have found.
-Edge cases are infinite, and we coninuosly working on finding and solving these cases.

-Now Schema Guru can process object schemas without `properties` property.
+With this release, Schema Guru can now process object schemas without `properties` property:

-If it doesn't contains `properties`, but contains `patternProperties` it will be resulted in `VARCHAR(4096)`.
+* If it lacks `properties` but contains `patternProperties` it will be resulted in `VARCHAR(4096)`
-If it doesn't contains `properties`, but `additionalProperties` is set to `false` it will be skipped, but won't throw an exception.
+* If it lacks `properties` but `additionalProperties` is set to `false` the object will be silently ignored

-Also Schema Guru is aware of nullable parent objects.
-If some keys listed in `required` property, but object itself isn't required - all these keys will not have `NOT NULL` in column DDL.
+Schema Guru is also now aware of nullable parent objects: if a child key is listed in the `required` property, but the containing object is *not* required, then these keys will *not* have a `NOT NULL` contstraint in their DDL.

 <h2 id="minor">7.
 Minor changes</h2>

-Few minor changes was introduced in this release.
+There are some minor changes introduced in this release:

-Now Schema Guru throws exception when you try to use --with-json-paths and --split-product-types in conjunction, becuase it will defenitely lead to malformed output.
+* Schema Guru now throws an exception if you try to use `--with-json-paths` and `--split-product-types` together, because there is no support for split product types in our JSON Path generation code yet
-Also `--size` option for `ddl` subcommand used to declare default `VARCHAR` size was renamed to `--varchar-size` to be more self-descriptive.
+* The `--size` option for the `ddl` subcommand, used to declare default `VARCHAR` size, has been renamed to `--varchar-size`

 <h2 id="bugs">8.
 Bug fixes</h2>

-Since we implemented base64 detection, it sometimes [misapplied] [issue-76] to short plain strings.
-Now application of this pattern depends on total quantity of JSON instances being processing and length of the string, so chance of false detection reduced almost to zero.
+Since implementing Base64 detection, we sometimes saw false positives where this formatting rule was unfairly applied to short human-readable strings (that happened to also be valid Base64), as per [issue #76] [issue-76].
+Now, application of this pattern depends on the total quantity of JSON instances being processed, and the length of the string, so the chance of false detection has been reduced almost to zero.

-While generating DDL, Schema Guru now [correctly handling] [issue-35] `maxLength` for complex types like `["object", "string"]`.
+While generating DDL, Schema Guru now [correctly handles] `maxLength` for complex types like `["object", "string"]` ([issue #35] [issue-35]).

-Also, bug with incorrect schema for array structures introduced in [0.2.0 release] [020-release] was fixed.
+Also, a regression around schemas for array structures, introduced in the [0.2.0 release] [020-release], has been fixed.

 <h2><a name="upgrading">9.
 Upgrading</a></h2>